WORKING FOR MORE TRANSPARENT, OPEN AND ACCOUNTABLE TECHNOLOGY

 AIAAIC is an independent, non-partisan, grassroots public interest initiative that examines and makes the case for real AI, algorithmic and automation transparency, openness and accountability.
 More

-Here's why real, meaningful transparency and openness of AI, algorithmic and automation systems is needed, and what we believe it should look like.
+Transparency is often approached in a partial, piecemeal and reactive manner.
+Here's what we believe the meaningful transparency and openness of AI, algorithmic and automation systems should look like.
+More

 AIAAIC content is available to use, copy, adapt, and redistribute under a CC BY-SA 4.0 licence.
 More